TjhaiME/The-Community-of-Righteous-Action/WhitesDominateUs.md

 * Whites eat with whites
 * Jews eat with Jews
 * Arabs eat with Arabs
-* Arabs then fragment further along sectarian lines
+* Everyone then fragments further along sectarian lines

 What exists is mobilization without organization.
 Spectacle without structure.
 There is no shared life, no shared risk, no shared future.